Hard Time (film): Production

+Burt Reynolds made the film after starring in Boogie Nights.

+TNT approached Reynolds with the offer to star in three television films, one of which he would direct.

+The films were all set in Florida but shot in Los Angeles because it was cheaper.

 Reynolds said he liked the film because he liked the idea of watching someone who had strong views on capital punishment change his mind.
-Reynolds said the character was like his father Burt Sr., "one of the fairest men I've ever known, but he is prejudiced about things, and that's because he spent his whole life as a policeman.
-He's not real good about forgiveness when someone does something illegal".
+Reynolds said the character was like his father Burt Sr.

 Reynolds changed his character's name from Conrad Logan (as it was originally written) to Logan McQueen as a nod to the "very complicated, very underrated" Steve McQueen.

-Reynolds enjoyed directing: "It's the difference between being a chess player and chess pawn.
-Having done 300 television shows and almost 60 movies, I'm tired of having guys who are younger than some sandwiches I've had telling me to turn left at the couch.
-There's no appreciation of actors and no sense of history".